Ukraine-Russia crisis: Blinken meets Lavrov for talks | DW | 21.01.2022

 The two diplomats are meeting briefly at Hotel President Wilson, where they are exploring whether diplomacy can still resolve the crisis.

-"These are different issues we are facing, and resolving them won't be done quickly.
-I don't expect we'll solve them in Geneva," Blinken said ahead of the talks with Lavrov.

-"But we can advance our mutual understanding," the top US diplomat continued, while saying if Russia de-escalates its activity in the region, "that can turn us away from this crisis in the weeks ahead."
+The two diplomats said they will not be able to resolve all of their differences during the talks.
+Lavrov said he does not expect a "breakthrough," but added he wants a concrete response to Moscow's security demands.

-The Kremlin, on the other hand, has criticized recent remarks from US President Joe Biden, who recently suggested Russia would witness a "disaster" if it attacked Ukraine.
+Ahead of the talks, the Kremlin criticized recent remarks from US President Joe Biden, who recently suggested Russia would witness a "disaster" if it attacked Ukraine.

 Kremlin spokesperson Dmitry Peskov said Biden's statements can "facilitate the destabilization of the situation."